National Sanitation Foundation: Why is NSF certification vital for your food business?

 To help you prepare and ensure compliance with the most significant food sanitation laws, we've prepared this article for you.
 Learn about what is food sanitation and examples of this system.

-The main objective of food sanitation is to minimize the risk of foodborne illnesses by making the working environment of food handlers free from food safety hazards.
 Pathogens and other food safety hazards may linger on contact surfaces, equipment, and utensils.
 Without proper food sanitation, these pathogens can result in cross-contamination and potentially cause a foodborne disease outbreak.

 Food safety refers to the set of practices performed to prevent the occurrence of foodborne illnesses, whereas food sanitation is the cleanliness and maintenance of the good and safe conditions of equipment and foodservice facilities.
 In principle, food sanitation is part of the bigger umbrella of food safety.